gokulkrishh/how-it-works/src/pages/posts/event-loop/index.md

 ### Callback queue:

 Callback queue is a simple queue-based data structure (**FIFO**).
-This is where all asynchronous code is getting pushed to.
+This is where all asynchronous code is pushed to.
 From here event loop will take over and push the queue to call stack.

 Callback queue is the reason that I/O events are non-blocking.